 Papers & Assignments: Please do not email assignments to me, as they will not be accepted.
 Submit each assignment according to the provided directions.
 If you are experiencing technological problems submitting the assignment, please first contact OIT.
 If you continue to experience technological problems, contact me for further instruction.
 Be mindful of what you are doing and check your work after submission.
 I will not accept any work that was uploaded incorrectly.

 All writing for this class, exams, discussions, quizzes, papers, e-mails, etc. is to be of college quality.
-Please use MLA format and all work must be cited if you use any sources; YOU MUST PROVIDE IN TEXT CITATIONS AND A WORKS CITED PAGE if you use a source, including the textbook.
-Failure to do this will reduce your grade 3 LETTER GRADES (1 1⁄2 for lack of in text citations and 1 1⁄2 for lack of Works Cited page.
-For example, if you fail to provide both of these, I begin grading your paper at a 69% If you do not provide one of these, grading will begin at 84% however, if plagiarism is evident your grade will result in a "0" without chance of rewrite (more on plagiarism below).
+Please use MLA format and all work must be cited if you use any sources; you must provide in text citations and Works Cited page if you use a source, including the textbook.
+Failure to do this will reduce your grade 3 letter grades (1 1⁄2 for lack of in text citations and 1 1⁄2 for lack of Works Cited page.
+For example, if you fail to provide both, I begin grading your paper at a 69% If you do not provide one of these, grading will begin at 84% however, if plagiarism is evident your grade will result in a "0" without chance of rewrite (more on plagiarism below).

 Late Work: I traditionally do not accept late work; however, we find ourselves in a time when understanding and grace supersede traditional policy.
 Late work will be handled on a case-by-case basis.
-If you are unable to participate in the course due to illness, family emergency, etc., please communicate with me as soon as possible in order to create a plan to complete any missed assignments so that your learning can progress in your course.
+If you are unable to participate in the course due to illness, family emergency, etc., please communicate with me as soon as possible to create a plan for missed assignments so that your learning can progress.
 In the case of a prolonged online absence, please communicate with me as soon as possible in order to create a plan for the best course of action.
 If more than a week has passed, and you have not communicated with me, I will not accept late work.
-Please do not hesitate to contact me with any questions or concerns.
-Late work is subject to grade reduction.
+Late work is subject to grade reduction and not eligible for an "A" grade.